hapticallyspeaking/hapticallyspeaking.github.io/resources.md

         <div>
             <ul>
                 <li>- <a href="/media/crater-resources/Getting a Feel for Lunar Craters.pdf" target="_blank" title="This is a link to download a PDF copy of the text associated with the 'Getting a Feel for Lunar Craters' tactile resource.">Supplemental PDF</a></li>
-                <li>- <a href="/media/crater-resources/LunarCraters Audio.mp3" target="_blank" title="This is a link to an MP3 recording of the 'Getting a Feel for Lunar Craters' text professionally read aloud.">Audio recording of supplemental PDF</a></li>
+                <li>- <a href="/media/crater-resources/LunarCraters Audio.mp3" target="_blank" title="This is a link to a professionally recorded version of the 'Getting a Feel for Lunar Craters' text.">Audio recording of supplemental PDF</a></li>
                 <li>- <a href="/media/crater-resources/lunar-craters.brf" target="_blank" title="This is a link to download the Braille Ready Format(BRF) files for the 'Getting a Feel for Lunar Craters' project.">Braille Ready Format (BRF) version of supplemental PDF</a></li>
             </ul>
         </div>